PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 # The Simulation_parameter.py configuration file

-The file Simulation_parameters.py allowd configuring your PyECLOUD-PyHEADTAIL single-bunch simulation.
+The file Simulation_parameters.py allows configuring your PyECLOUD-PyHEADTAIL single-bunch simulation.
 In the following we describe its different parts:

 ## Initial imports